 - There are very, very few tropes that Excel Saga doesn't mock, and pretty much none that get played straight, since each episode is an Affectionate Parody of a different movie or television genre.

 - So far, at least 3 creations from Studio Gainax counts as this:

 - Cutey Honey takes the campiness of the '70s anime and also packs it with plenty of Mind Screw.

-- Panty & Stocking with Garterbelt: What you get when Gainax makes a Magical Girl anime with the weirdness of FLCL, the HSQ of Tengen Toppa Gurren Lagann, and the Refuge in Audacity of Bayonetta... in the art style of The Powerpuff Girls.
+- Panty & Stocking with Garterbelt: What you get when Gainax makes a Magical Girl anime with the weirdness of FLCL, the HSQ of Tengen Toppa Gurren Lagann, and the Crosses the Line Twice of Bayonetta... in the art style of The Powerpuff Girls.

 - Tengen Toppa Gurren Lagann definitely counts as this: a Kid Hero, an Idiot Hero, a Small Girl, Big Gun, and a pure hearted lost princess, kick logic and fate to the curb and do the impossible with Humongous Mecha, Drills, In the Name of the Moon speeches, and craploads of Hot Blood.
 Yours is the drill that will pierce the heavens, indeed!

 - GaoGaiGar as well.
 In fact, GaoGaiGar may beat TTGL in sheer Super Robot Camp.

 - Mazinger Z and Getter Robo: If there's a Super Robot trope, it's in here.
 If there's a Real Robot trope, it's probably in here too.
 And you can expect them all to be turned Up to Eleven.
 And everything associated with Hot Blood is in these series.
 Also dinosaurs.